-In this interview, Abhishek Das, (VP CS and Innovation) talks about the importance of driving success, scaling innovation, and winning together.
+In this interview, Abhishek Das (VP CS and Innovation) talks about the importance of driving success, scaling innovation, and winning together.

-PRIOR TO joining eperi Cloud Data Protection, Das managed projects at Amazon and DHL IT Services.
+Before joining eperi Cloud Data Protection, Das managed projects at Amazon and DHL IT Services.
 Since his previous roles allowed him to interact closely with customers, leadership, and executive teams, this led him to Customer Success.

 It then becomes a global trend, new business practice, and exerting great control in doing business - where customers can move to another vendor if success is not met or delivered.

 The market is shaping, so as the business pendulum (driving value)

 In this era of stiff competition and a saturated market, repeated (or ongoing) business partnerships from existing customers are the most sought type of business relationship.